 Session Replication is a function of the Java Container.
 An example of how this can be achieved with Tomcat will be discussed in this document.

-For more information see attached PDF.
+For more information see our Wiki here.